kabirkhan/recon/docs/tutorial/loading_data.md

 │   test.jsonl
 ```

-!!! note
+!!! tip
     The test.jsonl file is **optional** but generally you should split your annotated data into train/dev/test files.

 ## The Process of Loading Data

-While it's recommended to load data using the `Dataset.from_disk` method, you can also load data directly from disk using the `loaders.read_jsonl` and `loaders.read_json` functions.
+While it's recommended to load data using the `Corpus.from_disk` method, you can also load data directly from disk using the `loaders.read_jsonl` and `loaders.read_json` functions.

-These functions expect the same example format (in fact, the `Dataset.from_disk` runs `loaders.read_jsonl` function) and run a few steps.
+These functions expect the same example format (in fact, the `Corpus.from_disk` runs `loaders.read_jsonl` function) and run a few steps.

 ### 1. Read data from disk
 Loads your data with <a href="https://github.com/explosion/srsly" class="external-link" target="_blank">srsly</a> using `srsly.read_jsonl` or `srsly.read_json`